0xPolygonMiden/miden-node/docs/external/src/rpc/public-api.md

 | `GetNotesById`           | Returns committed notes matching the requested note IDs.                         |
 | `GetNoteScriptByRoot`    | Returns a note script by script root when available.                             |

+## Account Registration

+`RegisterAccount` binds an invitation code to an account ID.
+Send the original code string in `invitation_code` and the target account in `account_id`.
+Codes are case-sensitive.
+Send the code exactly as received, without trimming or normalization.
+Registration does not create an account on chain.

+Retrying the same code and account succeeds without changes.
+An unknown code returns `NOT_FOUND`.
+A code bound to another account, or an account already registered with another entry, returns `ALREADY_EXISTS`.
+Invalid input returns `INVALID_ARGUMENT`.
+Failed requests do not consume an invitation.

+Include the network's `genesis` parameter in the `Accept` header, as for transaction submission.
+Use TLS when sending invitation codes over a network.
+Do not log invitation codes.
+Full nodes forward registration to the sequencer.

 ## Transaction Submission

 | Method                        | Purpose                                                                                     |